 Update Sept 22, 2011: After receiving many requests, we created a Before I Die toolkit to help people make a wall with their community!
 It includes a one-column stencil made of thick mylar so it’s easy to hang rigid against a wall.
 It also includes a title stencil, a guide, metal chalk holders, gloves, and chalk.
 All files are also available for free download if you’d like to create your own stencils.

 Developed with support from the Black Rock Arts Foundation.
 February 2011 and beyond.
 41′ x 8′, Chalkboard paint, stencils, spray paint, chalk.
 New Orleans, LA.
-With permission from the property owner, residents of the block, the neighborhood association’s blight committee, the Historic District Landmarks Commission, the Arts Council, and the City Planning Commission.
+With permission and support from the property owner, residents of the block, the neighborhood association’s blight committee, the Historic District Landmarks Commission, the Arts Council, and the City Planning Commission.
 Installation assistance: Kristina Kassem, Alan Williams, Cory Klemmer, Anamaria Vizcaino, James Reeves, Alex Vialou, Earl Carlson, and Gary Hustwit.
 You have permission to use photos above for publicity of the project.
-Photos by Civic Center, unless credited otherwise.